-This feed the turkey sensory bin uses a recycled bottle turkey and corn base to create a bin in which little ones have a chance to feed a thanksgiving turkey.
+To make this feed the turkey sensory bin you will need to follow the directions and create a recycled bottle turkey and use a corn base.
+You will end up with to a fun sensory bin in which little ones can feed an adorable Thanksgiving turkey.

 This post may contain affiliate links and as an Amazon Associate and a member of other affiliate programs, I may earn a small compensation from qualifying purchases.
 All opinions and recommendations are my own.

 The best part about this bin is it can also be a great thanksgiving themed sensory literacy activity.
 It connects to quite a few different Thanksgiving-themed books for kids.
 A few of our favorites include “Turkey Trouble” and “There was an Old Lady who Swallowed a Turkey.”

 For another fun, Thanksgiving themed activity be sure to also check out these Turkey Puppet Crafts for kids.
 They make great play toys and are perfect for little ones to make, create, and play with!

 Tips for success

 *The base of this turkey sensory bin is dried corn.
 This can be picked up at any local store that supplies items for Farms, and many different hardware stores such as Fleet Farm, Menards, and more.
 It can be bought in bulk, is super inexpensive, and is a great item for a sensory bin base.

 *This Thanksgiving sensory activity makes a great math-themed sensory bin as well.
 It can be used for practice with counting and 1-1 correspondence for toddlers, preschoolers, and kindergartners.
 Add magnetic letters and have little ones choose a number.
 They can then count out that many scoops of corn and feed the turkey the matching number.